- Perform your movement repetition,

 - Use the feedback device to find out how you actually did.

-Ideally, this would all be done within about 10 seconds, but if all you have is a camera, do the best you can.
+Ideally, this entire cycle would be completed within about 10 seconds, but if all you have is a camera, do the best you can.

 How to Practice Golf at the Driving Range - Focus

-Second, you have to be in the moment when you are practicing golf swing movements.
+Second, you must be fully present when you are practicing golf swing movements.
 If you can't totally focus on the task at hand, you might as well be doing something else.

-Even 10 minutes of laser-like focus is better than an hour of distracted, half-hearted repetitions.
-Unless you want to spend even more time practicing, get in the right frame of mind before your session.
+Even 10 minutes of laser-like focus is more productive than an hour of distracted, half-hearted repetitions.
+Unless you want to spend even more time on the range, get in the right frame of mind before your practice session begins.

 How to Practice Golf at the Driving Range - Chunking